dshanske/indieweb-post-kinds/readme.txt

 == Post Kinds ==

+Many sites will not need all of the kinds set up.
+What kinds of posts you wish to publish are specific to your needs.

+Kinds under development may be hidden by default, but can be exposed if needed.

 To exclude kinds from the post selector, add the following to your wp-config.php file.

-define('POST_KIND_EXCLUDE', 'note,article');
+define('POST_KIND_EXCLUDE', 'game,wish,rsvp,checkin');

-This will exclude the note and article from showing up in the post editor.
+This will exclude game and wish from showing up in the post editor.
 It will not disable them on existing posts.

 = The Non-Response Kinds =